 Crispy leek rings for garnish (recipe below)

 To wash the leeks, cut in half lengthwise and rinse under running water with darker green leaves pointing downwards.
 Use your fingers to separate the leaves and rub off any dirt (Or check out this great post by David Lebovitz on how to wash and prepare leeks).

-In a large soup pot over medium heat, melt the butter with 1 tablespoon of olive oil.
+In a large soup pot over medium heat, melt the oil.
 Add half of the sliced leeks and sauté until tender.